lsst/rtn-087/index.rst

     :name: CMMS-changes-Jira-status-review
     :width: 530 px

-When the technician has finished updating the preventative maintenance activity and sends it for review, OpenMAINT will transition the Jira ticket from “IN PROGRESS” to “IN REVIEW”.
+When the technician has finished updating the preventative maintenance activity and sends it for review, OpenMAINT will transition the Jira ticket from “IN PROGRESS” to “UNDER REVIEW”.
 It will also add the group leader as the reviewer.
 It will also make a comment saying,
 “The maintenance activity has been completed.